labordynamicsinstitute/replicability-training/jira-workflow-training.md

 For pre-publication verification, we use a Jira-based workflow quite similar to the post-publication processes described in the [Wiki](https://github.com/labordynamicsinstitute/replicability-training/wiki).

+Pre-publication verification is a priority and should be completed within a week of being assigned.

 ## Scope
 Your supervisor will assign you to this workflow if needed.
 This workflow covers code and data, even when data may not be accessible.